r-nd-m/filament-tracker/README.md

    - **Filament weight (g)**
    - **Project name (from filename or slicer environment variables)**
    - **Slicing timestamp**
-3. The extracted data is sent to Filament Tracker as an **unreviewed print job**, where you can assign a filament roll and finalize it.
+3. The extracted data is sent to FilaTrack as an **unreviewed print job**, where you can assign a filament roll and finalize it.

 ### 🔧 Setting Up the Integration